Do You Know Me?

 "Do You Know Me?" (also translated as "What Should I Do?") is a single by South Korean girl group T-ara.
 Released on December 4, 2013, the track serves as the lead single for the group's reissue of their eighth extended play Again, retitled Again 1977.
 The song is a modern remake of Sand Pebbles' 1977 single "What Should I Do?".

 Background and release

-On, Core Contents Media, announced that T-ara would release a bonus single to promote Again's re-issue, titled Again 1977.
+On, Core Contents Media, announced that T-ara would release a bonus single to promote Agains re-issue, titled Again 1977.
 The song was confirmed to be a remake of Sand Pebbles' 1977 single "What Should I Do?". which had won the first MBC University Festival in 1977.
-A ballad version of the song, titled "1977 I Don't Want To Remember", also included in the album.
+A ballad version of the song, titled "1977 I Don't Want To Remember", was also included in the album.
 To bring T-ara's vision to life, the group worked with composers Shinsadong Tiger and Polar Bear.